decorative

 It is extremely hazardous to drive in a dust storm because visibility can dramatically decrease in a dust storm.
 Here is what you can do in the event of a dust storm:

-- Pull off the roadway, turn off your lights, and remove your foot from the brake.
+2. Pull off the roadway, turn off your lights, put on your emergency brake, and remove your foot from the brake.

-- Put on your emergency brake and wait for the storm to pass.
+3. Wait for the event to pass before you return to the roadway.
 Dust storms in Arizona usually pass after a few minutes.

 Wildfires